 Detailed instrumental weather records have been collected and compiled in this country at many stations for more than a century.
 The National Weather Service (NWS) and its predecessor, the U.S. Weather Bureau, have operated a network of weather observation stations and offices in or near many of the large cities in every state, commonwealth, and territory under its jurisdiction.
 At many of these nearly 300 "first-order stations," systematic measurements of numerous weather elements are made by professional observers.
 Some of these weather data are recorded hourly, whereas other data are recorded once a day at some fixed time.
 An additional cooperative observer network of approximately 8000 volunteer observers provides daily readings of a limited selection of weather elements such as daily temperature extremes, 24-hr precipitation totals, and snowfall/snow depth.
 Some of these stations also make observations of evaporation, soil temperature, and peak wind gusts.

 Essentially all meteorological data collected in the United States by government-sponsored observation networks are stored in archival form by the National Centers for Environmental Information (NCEI), which was known as the National Climatic Data Center (NCDC) in Asheville, NC.
-NCEI publishes Local Climatological Data for individual first-order stations and Climatological Data arranged by state.
-Copies of these publications are available at selected local libraries or resource centers; they are also available for free from the NCDC website.
+NCEI has published monthly and annual issues of Local Climatological Data for individual first-order stations and Climatological Data arranged by state.
+Printed copies of these publications are available at selected local libraries or resource centers; they are also available for free from the NCDC website.
+However, only annual issues of the Local Climatological Data documents are available in pdf format starting in 2018, while dynamically-generated monthly versions can be obtained from this website.
+Monthly and annual issues of the Climatological Data for each state are still being prepared and posted as pdf documents.
 You may access some of these climate data through the link to US Climatology on the RealTime Weather Portal.
 More recent climatological data can also be obtained from the "Climatology" or "Climate" section of the web page maintained by essentially all of the National Weather Service Forecast Offices.
 Using the interactive map locate the desired NWS Office and go to the Local Climate section once their homepage appears on the screen; a link to this climate section can be located in the column on the left of the homepage.
 Nearly all of these NWS stations maintain Preliminary Climatological Data (or "CF6", formerly "F-6") for the current month on the Internet for the first-order stations in their area of responsibility.
 These data are updated daily and appear on the "Observed Weather Reports" section of the Climate page.